OpenDAoC/OpenDAoC-Core/SRD/03_Magic_Systems/Effect_Stacking_Logic.md

 - Implementation: Complete

 ## Overview

+**Game Rule Summary**: When multiple magical effects interact, the game follows complex rules to determine which effects stay active, get disabled, or are replaced entirely.
+Generally, stronger effects replace weaker ones, but effects from different categories can stack together.
+Some effects get temporarily disabled when a better one is active, then automatically re-enable when the better effect wears off.

 The effect stacking logic manages how spell effects interact, overwrite, disable, and re-enable each other.
 This is one of the most complex systems in OpenDAoC with intricate rules for handling multiple scenarios.

 ## Core Stacking Algorithm